News from the 2018 College Board Forum: Online SAT/PSAT, the role of AP data in admissions, and more.

 There are tentative plans to offer the PSAT digitally next fall, presumably for the October 2019 PSAT/NMSQT testing date.
+(August 2019 update: The College Board is offering the PSAT 8/9 as a digital test in Fall 2019).
 Angela DelBrocco, the College Board’s Executive Director of Strategy, noted that students need the option to continue testing on the same platform.
 She suggested the digital SAT may become a reality by the following year, in the fall of 2020, if not earlier that year.
 Initially, digital administration of the SAT will be focused on School Day administrations.

 With the ACT Board just having launched a computerized version of the ACT for international students only a month ago, the urgent question has been: When will the College Board follow suit and release its own digital version of the SAT?
 As both the SAT and ACT prepare for digital administration in the U.S., the College Board is playing tortoise to the ACT’s hare.
 While the ACT has pushed forward and encountered significant problems with their international testing, the College Board is focusing on making careful, sure steps.
 As DelBrocco told us, “it only takes one mistake to ruin the reputation of such a large initiative.
 Things need to be done perfectly right from the first step.”

 The Decline of Subject Tests and the Rise of AP’s

 The College Board is considering several options for Subject Tests: a few of the Subject Tests might be prioritized and focused on, possibly revamped to better suit admissions’ needs, or the Subject Tests may just go away altogether.
 Within the next few months, the College Board hopes to settle on a definite plan for these tests.